Small Business Service

 New rules for the tax treatment of double cab pick-ups

-The recent budget has announced that double cab pick-ups will be classified as cars for Employee Benefits and Capital Allowance purposes from April 2025.
+The recent budget has announced that most double cab pick-ups will be classified as cars for Employee Benefits and Capital Allowance purposes from April 2025.
+As such, most double cab pick-ups will be classified as cars for Employee Benefits and Capital Allowance purposes from April 2025.
 Previously, these vehicles were classed as commercial vans.
 If a vehicle is classified as a ‘commercial vehicle’ by HMRC, it enjoys additional tax advantages over vehicles which are not classed as commercial vehicles (i.e. cars).

 Let’s break down what this can mean for your business.